 Sometimes the help that is needed is another pair of knowledgeable and compassionate hands that can be there to do the activities with the person living with dementia.
 Personal Support Workers can motivate, engage and come with a basket of activities to try.
 This can also help bring some much needed respite to caregivers to catch up on other things or simply to rest.

 Exercising as well as doing day-to-day activities that require physical movement can improve memory, independence and overall well being.
-Watch these two short videos or download the information sheets to learn more:
+Watch a video or download the information sheet to learn more:

 Activation Therapy is a term used to describe the technique of engaging a person living with dementia in activities that they find soothing or meaningful.
 Modifying activities and changing the way it is presented can help people at any stage do things that bring fulfillment.
 Download VHA’s Activation Therapy Toolkit here.